tangjustinhaysechiwingg/EV-Public-Charging-Service-Text-Mining/README.md

 ## Installation
 It is highly recommended to download [AnaConda](https://www.anaconda.com) to create/manage Python environments.
 You can create a new Python environment and install required aforementioned packages via both the GUI or Command Line.
-Typically, the installation should be prompt (around _10-20 min_ from a "_clean_" machine to "_ready-to-use_" machine, but highly dependent on the Internet speed)
+Typically, the installation should be prompt (around _10-20 min_ from a "_clean_" machine to "_ready-to-use_" machine, but highly dependent on the Internet speed).
 - via **Anaconda GUI**
   1. Open the Anaconda
   2. Find and click "_Environments_" at the left sidebar